mihaelamj/appledocsucker/Packages/MCP_SERVER_README.md

-# Docsucker MCP Server - Serve Documentation to AI Agents
+# Cupertino MCP Server - Serve Documentation to AI Agents

 An MCP (Model Context Protocol) server that provides Apple documentation and Swift Evolution proposals to AI agents like Claude.